 MacBook Air Dual Monitor Setup – Getting Started

 The recently concluded Apple Event was full of many surprises.
 Still, there was no major news to appease M1 MacBook owners.
-Many MacBook users hoped that Apple would provide support for more than one native display like previous MacBooks.
+While the M1 MacBook Air and MacBook Pro support only one external display natively, many users hoped for expanded native dual monitor support similar to some previous Intel-based MacBooks.

-Not to worry though, there is a workaround to run two external monitors off an M1 MacBook Air or Pro.
+Not to worry, though, there is a workaround to run two external monitors off an M1 MacBook Air or Pro.

 What are the Technical Requirements for MacBook Air Dual Monitor Setup?